coyo8/coyo8.github.io/_posts/2017-05-14-deciphering-meaning-of-nslayoutconstraints-errors.md

 ```

-3. **Ambiguous Layout:** The above issue was about adding extra constraints (Unsatisfiable constraints) which can be discarded but what about ambiguous constraints.
+### 3. **Ambiguous Layout:**

+The above issue was about adding extra constraints (Unsatisfiable constraints) which can be discarded but what about ambiguous constraints.

-Ambiguous layouts[1](Ambiguous Layout) occur when the system of constraints has two or more valid solutions.
+[Ambiguous layouts](Ambiguous Layout) occur when the system of constraints has two or more valid solutions.
 There are two main causes:

 * The layout needs additional constraints to uniquely specify the position and location of every view.
-		After you determine which views are ambiguous, just add constraints to uniquely specify both the view’s position and its size.
+* After you determine which views are ambiguous, just add constraints to uniquely specify both the view’s position and its size.
 * The layout has conflicting optional constraints with the same priority, and the system does not know which constraint it should break.
-		Here, you need to tell the system which constraint it should break, by changing the priorities so that they are no longer equal.
+* Here, you need to tell the system which constraint it should break, by changing the priorities so that they are no longer equal.
 The system breaks the constraint having the lowest priority first.

-Now, we will add a `Ambiguous` constraints.
-We can easily do in our project example by removing `Y` position constraint.
+Now, we will add a **Ambiguous** constraints.
+We can easily do in our project example by removing **Y** position constraint.

 ```swift
 // titleLabel.centerYAnchor.constraint(equalTo: view.centerYAnchor).isActive = true
 ```

-##### Error 3
+### Error 3

 The console prints out this: